Phobias, Fear & The Brain: Why You Can’t Just "Think" Your Way Out of It (And What Actually Works)

 On Breathing & Vagus Nerve: Zaccaro, A., et al. (2018).
 How Breath-Control Can Change Your Life: A Systematic Review on Psycho-Physiological Correlates of Slow Breathing.

 On Hypnotherapy Efficacy: Kirsch, I. (1996).
-Hypnotic enhancement of cognitive-behavioral weight loss treatments—another meta-reanalysis.
+Hypnotic enhancement of cognitive-behavioural weight loss treatments—another meta-reanalysis.
 (Demonstrates the "additive" effect of Hypnosis + CBT).

 About Martin Middleton

-Martin Middleton is a clinical therapist based near Leicester and Hinckley, specializing in anxiety, shame, and confidence building.
-He combines Cognitive Behavioral Therapy (CBT) and Hypnotherapy to help clients silence their inner critic and move from "surviving" to "thriving."
+Martin Middleton is a Cognitive Behavioural Hypnotherapist based near Leicester and Hinckley, specialising in anxiety, shame, and confidence building.
+He combines Cognitive Behavioural Therapy (CBT) and Hypnotherapy, drawing on Donald Meichenbaum's resilience framework, supporting clients in moving from surviving to thriving.
 Martin offers judgment-free sessions online across the UK and in person.

 Comments